100% Love (2012 film)

-100% Love is a 2012 Indian Bengali-language romantic comedy drama film directed by Rabi Kinagi.
-The film is a remake of the 2007 Telugu film Aadavari Matalaku Arthale Verule and starred Jeet and Koel Mallick in the lead roles.
-100% Love released on 20 January 2012.
+100% Love is a 2012 Indian Bengali-language romantic comedy drama film directed by Rabi Kinagi, who also wrote the screenplay.
+The film is a remake of the 2007 Telugu film Aadavari Matalaku Arthale Verule and starred Jeet and Koel in the lead roles.
+100% Love was released on 20 January 2012.
+This films marks Jeet's debut as producer.

 Plot

-Rahul (Jeet) is from a middle-class family.
+Rahul is from a middle-class family.
 He makes several bids to obtain employment, but all were in vain due to his poor language skills and inadequate educational qualifications.
 As his friends start to all settle down in life, he continues to struggle to secure employment.
-Rahul has two good friends, Abhi (Sujoy) and Kartik (Biswanath Basu).
-His father (Supriyo Dutta), who is a teacher, always chides him for being an irresponsible person.
+Rahul has two good friends, Abhi and Kartik.
+His father who is a teacher, always chides him for being an irresponsible person.
 This just adds to his woes.

-At this juncture, Rahul catches a glimpse of Anuradha (Koel Mallick) and it is love at first sight for him.
+At this juncture, Rahul catches a glimpse of Anuradha and it is love at first sight for him.
 He learns that she works for a software solutions firm.
 Luckily for him, Rahul finally secures employment in the same firm.
 He soon realises that Anu is a short-tempered young woman.
 While working on the PC Rahul accidentally presses the keys on the PC with eventually malfunction the software and results in glitch, which angers the main boss.
 On asking who is her trainers Anu comes in sight Boss blames Anu responsible for the mess caused and warns her to complete the deadline by tomorrow otherwise she will lose her job.
 This shocks Rahul and he decides to recover the lost data which he successfully recovers on time.
 Once, Rahul accompanies her, along with two other colleagues to Australia, where he reveals his feelings for her.
 She refuses him saying that she comes from an orthodox family and her marriage is set for next month.